PlayNux/upgrade/TESTING.md

 When testing, it is ideal to have a terminal actively open watching logs from the upgrade daemon.
 This may be done through either of:

-- Launching the daemon in a terminal: `sudo systemctl stop pop-upgrade; sudo pop-upgrade daemon`
+- Launching the daemon in a terminal: `sudo systemctl stop nux-upgrade; sudo nux-upgrade daemon`
-- Watching the logs from journald: `journalctl -f -u pop-upgrade`
+- Watching the logs from journald: `journalctl -f -u nux-upgrade`

 Much information is also presented in the CLI frontend in a more user-friendly manner, as the daemon communicates events and errors through DBus signals.
 Ideally, everything that can help diagnose an upgrade error should be logged, so consider it an issue if an error cannot be resolved with the information currently logged.